Closing Date has been updated to 2/19/2019.

 NOTE: First time hires to the Federal Government are typically hired at the Step 01.
 Salary will depend on duty location selected.Learn more about this agency

-There is ONE vacancy to be filled at either St. Petersburg, FL or Santa Cruz, CA. This announcement may be used to fill additional vacancies if they become available.
+There is ONE vacancy to be filled.
+This announcement may be used to fill additional vacancies if they become available.

 Mendenhall Research Fellowship - Research Opportunity #17-11 Coastal Cliff Vulnerability Modeling